Welcome to Commodore Retro Heaven!

 you have most probably heard about Commodore.
 Maybe you had one, or you had many

-others in the street had a C64.
+all the other kids in the street had a C64.

 Basically, its the most sold microcomputer ever, with over 30 million C64s sold in its